pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

     .. versionadded:: 1.6

-    Scrypt is a KDF designed by Colin Percival to be resistant against hardware-assisted attackers by having a tunable memory cost.
-It is described in `RFC 7914`_.
+    Scrypt is a KDF designed for password storage by Colin Percival to be resistant against hardware-assisted attackers by having a tunable memory cost.
+It is described in :rfc:`7914`.

     This class conforms to the
     :class:`~cryptography.hazmat.primitives.kdf.KeyDerivationFunction`